mkennedy85/trivia-app/README.md

 #### POST /quizzes

-- General:
+*General:*
   - Requests questions to populate a quiz with up to 5 questions.
   - Defaults to questions randomly selected from all categories.
   - If `quiz_category` is provided then the results will come from that category only.
-    - Expects that an array of previous questions be provided so that questions are not repeated.
+  - An array of previous questions can be provided so that questions are not repeated.
-- Sample:
+*Sample:*
 ```bash
 curl -X POST -H "Content-Type: application/json" http://127.0.0.1:5000/questions
 ```
-- Body:
+*Body:*
 ```bash
 {
   "quiz_category": {